williamhullender/configure-ad/README.md

 </p>
 <br />

-Then in the text box input "domain users", click check name.
+Then in the text box input "domain users", and click check name.
 Click OK.

 </p>
 <br />